lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 We'll leverage this attribute to create a stroke dash which is the full circumference of our circle.

-`stroke-dasharray: 285`
+`stroke-dasharray: 283`

 <svg class="circle-svg circle-svg--stroked" viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">
   <circle class="circle-svg__circle circle-svg__circle--stroked circle-svg__circle--stroke-length" cx="50" cy="50" r="45"/>
 </svg>

-This looks much the same as the circles from our previous examples but we can do *much* more with it.
+This looks much the same as our previous stroked circle but we can do *much* more with it now.

-But first, some additional `<circle>` CSS.
-To make the stroke appear more "snake-like" we'll set `stroke-linecap` to `round`, and so as the `<circle>` rotates from the middle, we'll set `transform-origin` to `50% 50%`.
+First though, we'll write some additional `<circle>` CSS.
+To make the stroke appear more "snake-like" we'll set `stroke-linecap` to `round`, and so as the `<circle>` rotates from the middle when we apply transforms, we'll set `transform-origin` to `50% 50%`.

 {{< highlight scss >}}
 circle {